OUR MISSION:

 Dr. Blake has taught undergraduate classes at the UVA School of Engineering and School of General Studies.
 In addition, he has served as coach and manager for youth baseball and ice hockey.

-Chairman of the Decadal Review Committee formed by Congressman Alan Mollohan, he was also a member of the IV&V Facility Strategic Assessment Committee, and served on the High Technology Foundation’s Procurement Advisory Board and its Affiliate Leadership Council.
+Chairman of the Decadal Review Committee formed by Congressman Alan Mollohan, he was also a member of the IV&V Facility Strategic Assessment Committee and served on the High Technology Foundation’s Procurement Advisory Board and its Affiliate Leadership Council.

 Awards he has received include the High Technology Foundation’s Small Business Mentor of the Year, Teaming to Win Teaming Advocate of the Year, and the Congressional Leadership Award for Mentoring Efforts (1990-2000).